Creating plugins

 }

-Now the message can be changed after the plugin installation:
+Now the message can be changed after the plugin initialization:

 import lume from "lume/mod.ts";